 Elastic Agent self-protectionedit

-On MacOS and Windows, Elastic Agent can self-protect against malicious users and attackers when the Endpoint Security integration is added to the agent policy.
+On macOS and Windows, when the Elastic Defend integration is added to the agent policy, Elastic Endpoint can prevent malware from executing on the host.
 For more information, refer to Elastic Endpoint self-protection.

 Data streams make index management easieredit